The Evolution of Creationism

 This PBL case on Intelligent Design was written for freshman biology majors at a Christian liberal arts college.
 Students read about the claims and actions of proponents of Intelligent Design as they work for its inclusion in the high school science curriculum.
 In the process, students learn about the nature of science and the importance of evolution in the field of biology.
 More advanced students are given the task of critically evaluating one specific (and much cited) claim made by Intelligent Design supporters that the irreducible complexity of the bacterial flagellum suggests it cannot be the product of evolution.

 KeywordsIntelligent design; creationism; evolution; irreducible complexity; bacterial flagellum; science curriculum

 Educational LevelUndergraduate lower division, Undergraduate upper division, General public & informal education, Faculty development

 Subject HeadingsEvolutionary Biology Biology (General) Science (General) Science Education Teacher Education

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.